ahbarnett/fresnaq/README.md

 **FRESN**el **A**real **Q**uadrature:
 Fast non-uniform Fourier
-method for computation of scalar Fresnel diffraction from 0-1 (hard-edged) apertures and occulters.
-The simulation of the optics of [starshades](http://sister.caltech.edu/) for exoplanet imaging is one application.
+method for computation of scalar Fresnel diffraction from binary (hard-edged) apertures and occulters, in MATLAB/Octave.
+The simulation of the optics
+of [starshades](http://sister.caltech.edu/) for exoplanet imaging is one application.